JuanC3719/Migrately-Blogs/README.md

-rainsquare is an educational and skills platform which allows its users to host their own in-person and online workshops as well as book courses, lessons and activities.
-Trainsquare is an MVP and due to the proprietary nature of the code I can only provide code snippets of my code.
-This repository contains SQL, .NET, and React code.
+# Migrately is a platform which simplifies the U.S. visa and immigration journey by combining the power of community and technology.
+Migrately is an MVP and due to the proprietary nature of the code I can only provide code snippets of my code.
+This repository contains .NET, and React code.

-My role as a software engineer was to implement the functionality of the administrator dashboard.
+## My role as a  full stack software engineer was to implement the functionality of the blogs and submissions.
 I was required to handle all the coding from the backend to the frontend.
 Below is a list of the actions I took to accomplish my responsibilities.

+#

 ● Developed and structured the administrator dashboard functionality from front-end to back-end.